Five reasons your law firm should have a blog

 - Printed versions for your reception display

-If your website does not have a blog within it, it is unlikely that Google is showing your firm in its search results as much as it could be or as much as you’d like it to.
-Your website will not be working for you.
+If your law firm does not have a blog (either within your website or standalone), it is unlikely that Google is showing your firm in its search results as much as it could be or as much as you’d like it to.
+Your website will not be working as hard for you as it should.

 With a dynamic blog within your site together with a regular publishing schedule, your search results will begin to improve.
 The more you publish, the higher the likelihood of getting results.